 At the moment, the likeliest result is a move to nearby San Jose, but since the Giants have territorial rights to the city and a farm team there, they would have to give permission, and, for the time being, they choose not to.

 DISCLAIMER: I have never been to the Pacific Coast, so all of this information is secondhand at best, but much of it does come from the opposing teams' websites.

 Getting There.
 It’s 2,914 miles from Yankee Stadium to the Oakland Coliseum.
-This is the longest regular Yankee roadtrip there is, unless some future Commissioner decides to create a World League of Baseball and the Tokyo-based Yomiyuri Giants come in.
+This is the longest regular Yankee roadtrip there is (regular as in annual, since the Interleague schedule is staggered), and will remain so barring realignment, unless some future Commissioner decides to create a World League of Baseball and the Tokyo-based Yomiyuri Giants come in.
 In other words, if you’re going, you’re flying.